sanketx/AL-foundation-models/README.md

 # AL-foundation-models
 This code base serves as a highly performant and efficient implementation of modern active learning strategies, along with the introduction of **DropQuery**.
-This repository is also amenable to the use of open-source foundation models.
+This repo is amenable to the use of open-source foundation models.

 See the following publication for more **DropQuery** details:
 > **Revisiting active learning queries in the era of Foundation Models** <br> [...] et al.<br> under review.